learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 You can also see this in the Dashboard under Pods or in the Service detail screen.

-Now the application's deployment services are running on three separate, replicated Pods.
+Now you're running three instances of the applications using three Pods.

 Imagine your application becoming even more popular.
 Thousands of visitors are using your website or software.
 In the past, you may have been busy writing more scripts to create more instances of your application.
 In Kubernetes you can scale to multiple instances in a snap: